Overview

 Children

 Children should receive 4 doses of PCV15 or PCV20 before age 2.
-The first dose should be given at 2 months, the second dose at 4 months, the third dose at 6 months, and the fourth dose at 12–15 months.
 Older children (through 4 years old) who were not vaccinated as infants need 1 or 2 doses of PCV15 or PCV20.
+Some children 2 years and older with certain health conditions may also need a dose of PCV20 alone or PCV15 followed later by PPSV.
 Pneumococcal vaccines are not recommended for healthy children 5 years or older.
-Some children 2 years and older with certain health conditions (such as heart, lung, kidney, or liver disease or treatment with certain medications) may also need a dose of PCV20 alone or PCV15 followed later by PPSV.

 Adults

-Pneumococcal vaccine is not recommended for healthy adults 19–64 years old who do not smoke cigarettes.
-Adults 65 years and older should receive a dose of PCV20 alone or a dose of PCV15 followed a year later by a dose of PPSV.
-If you received a dose of PPSV before age 65 you should wait until after age 65 to receive a dose of PCV20 or PCV15.
-If you are older than 65 and after turning 65 you received a dose of an earlier pneumococcal conjugate vaccine, PCV13 (Prevnar13) in addition to PPSV, you may choose to get a dose of PCV20 at least 5 years after your most recent pneumococcal vaccine.
-If you are younger than 65 and are a smoker or have certain long-term chronic medical conditions, you might need PCV20 alone or a dose of PCV15 followed later by a dose of PPSV.
+Pneumococcal vaccine is not recommended for healthy adults 19–49 years old who do not smoke cigarettes.
+Adults 50 years and older should receive a dose of PCV20 alone, or a dose of PCV21 alone, or a dose of PCV15 followed later by a dose of PPSV.
+If you received a previous dose of PPSV or a dose of an earlier pneumococcal conjugate vaccine (PCV13 [Prevnar 13]), check with your healthcare provider to find out if additional pneumococcal vaccination is needed.
+If you are younger than 50 and are a smoker or have certain long-term chronic medical conditions, you might need PCV20 alone, or PCV21 alone or a dose of PCV15 followed later by a dose of PPSV.
 Talk to your healthcare provider to find out if you need pneumococcal vaccination.

 RESOURCES